 A product liability action in Arizona can be based on negligence or strict liability.
 As the plaintiff, you must prove that the defendant manufactured or sold a defective product that was unreasonably dangerous, and that the product caused injury or property damage.
 Claims may include allegations of:

 The defendant in a product liability suit may argue that they aren't liable because the defect was the result of a process that was state of the art at the time.
 They may also contend that the real cause of the harm was substantial modification or misuse that was not reasonably foreseeable.
 Lastly, a defendant could deny liability in a food product defect case by showing that the plaintiff's overconsumption was the real cause of the injury.

 The table below lists important aspects of Arizona's product liability laws and provides links to relevant statutes.
 Please remember that while reading a summary of the law is helpful, it's important to get the details from reading the actual statutes as well.

 Arizona Revised Statutes, Title 12, Chapter 6, Article 9, Section 12-681, et seq.
 (Product Liability)

 |Statute of Limitations||

 Arizona limits damages via its pure comparative negligence rule.
 Under this rule, you may still recover damages even if you're partly at fault for the accident, but those damages will be reduced in proportion to your degree of fault.
-So, if you would have been awarded $50,000, but you're 60 percent to blame, your award is reduced to $20,000.
-However, you are barred from any recovery if you intentionally caused or contributed to the harm.
+So, if you would have been awarded $50,000, but you're 60 percent to blame for your injuries, your award is reduced to $20,000.
+However, you're barred from any recovery if you intentionally caused or contributed to the harm.

 Arizona also has an intermediate economic loss rule that applies when there is no contract between the parties and the only harm that occurs is to the product itself.
 In these cases, you might still recover damages, but you must show that the product was unreasonably dangerous and the loss occurred in a sudden, accidental manner.